Best post-Black Friday deals on winter coats for the whole family

 Keep your pup warm on long walks this winter with this cute dog coat.
 It’s easy to put on and provides excellent protection against the elements.
 It’s a must-have for any pet owner who likes to go on outdoor adventures with their dog.
 Available at Kohl’s.

-Even if your cat doesn’t venture outside in cold weather, you may want to pick up this adorable cat coat.
-Your kitty might not need it to stay warm, but it’s perfect for photoshoots and other special occasions.
+Even if your dog doesn’t venture outside in cold weather, you may want to pick up this adorable dog coat.
+Your pup might not need it to stay warm, but it’s perfect for photoshoots and other special occasions.
 Right now, you can grab it for a great price too.
 Available at Chewy.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.